sluedecke/atom-diary/README.md

+> [!WARNING]
+> Archived since it is no longer maintained and atom has been sunset end of 2022 anyways.

 # atom-diary package

-NOTE: Archived since it is no longer maintained and atom has been sunset end of 2022 anyways.

 Keep a diary in Atom using markup like [AsciiDoc](http://asciidoc.org/) or [Markdown](https://daringfireball.net/projects/markdown/).